9oelM/9oelM.github.io/content/blog/2023-01-01-Life-3-0-being-human-in-the-age-of-artificial-intelligence/index.md

 - If humans control intelligence explosion, they would take over the world in a few years.
 - If AI itself leads the intelligence explosion, it will take over the world even faster.
   - For superintelligence, humans would be five year old kids keeping it in a jail.
-- A quick intelligence explosion occuring in a matter of days would probably lead to a single, unipolar world power
+- A quick intelligence explosion occurring in a matter of days would probably lead to a single, unipolar world power
 - A slow intelligence explosion over decades will lead to multipolar world powers because tech develops over time, providing people with a room to catch up with the frontrunners
 - Superintelligence could enable coordination on ever-larger cosmic scales.
 - Cyborgs and uploads (emulations) are probable, but it is an unpopular opinion among scholars that it is the quickest route to supperintelligence